that-recsys-lab/librec-auto/librec_auto/docs/source/configuration_checking.rst

 **LibRec checks (from Java):**

+* On the Java side, the class names of algorithms and metrics are checked.
-* If an error is thrown during the compilation of LibRec, the exception will be caught and added to output.xml
+* If an error is thrown during the execution of LibRec, the exception will be caught and added to output.xml

 **LibRec-Auto Log check (from Python):**